1. Prukalpa Sankar

 Even among the relatively small percentage of women entrepreneurs in the IT industry, Leolin stands out as a gaming entrepreneur.

 She started DinoBytes, an indie games company, along with her partner in 2015 after realizing that she was not cut out for a traditional desk job.
-It creates apps and games that rely on a user-centric design and attempt to provide an optimal user experience.
+It creates apps (take a look at Best app designs of 2020) and games that rely on a user-centric design and attempt to provide an optimal user experience.
 She says that her experience as a female gamer motivated her to enter the gaming industry and tell her own stories in an attempt to encourage other women.

 8. Alice Zhang